HSBC: Controversies

+HSBC has been implicated in a number of controversies and the bank has been repeatedly fined for money laundering (sometimes in relation to major criminal organizations such as the Sinaloa cartel) or setting up large scale tax avoidance schemes.

 Money laundering

 In both 2003 and 2010, U.S. regulators ordered HSBC to strengthen its anti-money laundering practices.
 In October 2010, the United States OCC issued a Cease and Desist Order requiring HSBC to strengthen multiple aspects of its Anti-Money Laundering (AML) program.
 The identified problems included a once massive backlog of over 17,000 alerts identifying suspicious activity, failure to file timely suspicious activity reports with U.S. law enforcement, failure to conduct any due diligence to assess risks to HSBC affiliates before opening correspondent accounts for them, a three-year failure by HBUS from mid-2006 to mid-2009 to conduct any AML of $15 billion in bulk cash transactions from those same HSBC affiliates, failure to monitor $60 trillion in annual wire transfers by customers in countries rated lower risk by HBUS, and inadequate and unqualified AML staffing, resources, and leadership.
 It was noted that HSBC fully cooperated with the Senate investigation.

 In 2012, HSBC was fined by $14 million by Argentina for failure to report suspicious transactions in the country in 2008.

 On 19 July 2012, India investigated alleged violation of safety compliance, in which Indian employees were believed to be involved.
 On 9 November 2012, Indian activist and politician Arvind Kejriwal said he had details of 700 Indian bank accounts hiding black money with a total value of ₹60 billion with HSBC in Geneva.
 In June 2013, a media outlet in India did an undercover expose where HSBC officers were caught on camera agreeing to launder "black money."
 HSBC placed these employees on leave pending their own internal investigation.

 In November 2012, it was reported that HSBC had set up offshore accounts in Jersey for suspected drug-dealers and other criminals, and that HM Revenue and Customs had launched an investigation following a whistle blower leaking details of £700 million allegedly held in HSBC accounts in the Crown dependency.